 When you split logs, pieces of wood may fall from the splitter.
 Protect your feet and legs by wearing long pants and steel-toed boots.
 The last thing you want is a 50+ lb chunk of wood crushing your toes.

 Lastly, what do you use the most when splitting logs?
 Your hands.
-Wear some heavy duty work gloves.
-While we all know that calloused hands are the trademark of a hard-working man, we still advise against bare-knuckling a 150-pound round of walnut.
+Wear some heavy-duty work gloves.
+While we all know that calloused hands are the trademark of a hard-worker, we still advise against bare-knuckling a 150-pound round of walnut.
 Protect those assets!

 Children should never be allowed around your log splitter while in use, and should never be allowed to operate it, even with supervision.

 If your hands are an asset worth protecting, your children should be an even greater asset.
 Make sure they know to stay away.

 A major part of safely operating your log splitter is knowing how it's meant to be operated.

 We know reading instructions isn't among your favorite things to do, but trial-and-error isn't the safest way to learn how to use powerful machinery.